 What can you do to help?The one frustrating thing that I always find when watching nature documentaries is the often bleak ending it leaves you with.
 However, there are many things that people can do every day to help rhinos—

 1) Travel: If you are like me, you don’t have much money to donate but do have time.
 Visit Africa and go on a game drive.
 (Gate 1 travel has some great deals.)Probably one of the more fun activities, but actually going to South Africa and putting money into the parks directly will prove the worth of these animals.

 2) Donate: The best way to combat the lucrative industry of poaching is with money on the other side.
 Supporting organizations like The World Wildlife Fund and TRAFFIC, or even donate straight to the South African National Parks.

 3) Spread awareness: Many reports show that people who purchase ivory aren’t aware that the rhinos are killed to get the horns in the first place.
-Spreading awareness helps consumers be more aware of what they are purchasing and also sheds a light on what poachers are doing.
+Spreading awareness helps consumers be more aware of what they are purchasing and also sheds light on what poachers are doing.

 4) Know what you are buying: Just like with shark fin soup, there is a lot we can do with the purchasing decisions.
-Make sure to not purchase anything that is made of ivory.
+Make sure not to purchase anything that is made of ivory.

 5) Read: Specifically, read reports from people actually on the front lines, they will give you first hand accounts of what is really going on out there.